TommiA/LRDISCO2_RAG_MCP/README.md

 This is an intersectional combination of Artificial Intelligence (AI) and specifically Large Language Models (LLM), Natural Language Processing, PDFs, Land Rovers and car maintenance - a rainy day summer project for fun.

 This project implements a Retrieval-Augmented Generation (RAG) system with a quantized version of the LLAMA 3 8B Large Language Model.
 The system uses the Chroma vector database to store parts of the Land Rover Discovery II maintenance manual (not included in this repository) and provides a knowledge base about the Discovery II and its maintenance.
-Data is not included: See [read_pdf_to_chroma_langchain.py](read_pdf_to_chroma_langchain.py) to preprocesses the input PDF file to the data/pdf folder, dividing it to chunks of text and embedding, finally storing it to the Chroma DB
+Data is not included: See [read_pdf_to_chroma_langchain.py](read_pdf_to_chroma_langchain.py) to preprocesses the input PDF file to the data/pdf folder, dividing it to chunks of text and embedding, finally storing it to the Chroma DB.
+You need to have your own legal copy of RAVE to source the PDF.

 The core of this system is a Model Control Protocol (MCP) server that exposes a single tool for querying the knowledge base.
 This server architecture allows for flexible integration with various clients and applications.